evgenyneu/center-vfl/README.md

 1. `@"V:[superview]-(<=1)-[label]"` with `NSLayoutFormatAlignAllCenterX` option
 1. `@"H:[superview]-(<=1)-[label]"` with `NSLayoutFormatAlignAllCenterY` option

 It aligns X and Y centres of the label and its superview.
 The `(<=1)` inequality constraints are needed to allow those centering constraints do their job.
-If we had just `[superview][label]` it would stick the edges of the label and its superview together.
+If we had just `[superview][label]` it would **probably** stick the edges of the label and its superview together.

 ## Feedback welcome